 I say this because of the American Heart Association’s guidelines on maximum sugar intake.

-Even if you do a lot of exercise and burn a lot of calories, it’s still not a good idea to consume too much sugar.
+Even if you do a lot of exercises and burn a lot of calories, it’s still not a good idea to consume too much sugar.

 Where to Buy Mountain Dew Kickstart